Bbeluco/Devx-Challenge/README.md

 I faced one issue while trying to run my frontend project using *npm start* it seems that the nx command was invalid so I updated it to *nx serve ui --watch*

+**I used a library that do not provide the OTP code generated, to debug you can send the secret code, obviously it has more than 6 chars, but the main thing here is that the OTP works property, this is just to debug proccess.
+If you want to scan the QR code and check the OTP code it works too**

+The logged page has the goal to show that the JWT is valid, if you refresh the page it will show that you're unauthorized, that is expected.

 # Obstacles overcome

 During develop proccess i faced some problems, in this section I'll explain my thoughts to pass through all these hindrances.